UOM-EEE-EEEN11202/notes-part2/docs/chapters/week3/lab_c_stage_1.rst

           "plotly>=6.4.0",
       ]

    It now contains details on what version of Python, and the external libraries, are needed for the code to run.
-If you were to share this project with someone else, they could use this file to set up their own environment with the correct dependencies automatically.
+If you were to share this project with someone else, they could use this file to set up their own virtual environment with the correct dependencies automatically.
 (There is a :console:`uv sync` command to make a virtual environment match a :console:`pyproject.toml` file.)

    For a small project like this, the precise versions of the different tools used probably doesn't matter too much.
 However, it can be very important for larger projects developed over a period of time.